Stock market today: Wall Street drifts after a lukewarm report on the economy - ExBulletin

 Stock market today: Wall Street drifts after a lukewarm report on the economy

-NEW YORK (AP) U.S. stocks are drifting Monday to start what could be a quiet period after their best week since March.
+NEW YORK — US stocks are drifting Monday to start what could be a quiet period after their best week since March.

 Indexes were listless after a report showed companies in the accommodation, construction and other U.S. services sectors rose in May for a fifth straight month, although less than economists expected.
-It’s the latest mixed reading on the US economy, which has started to slow under the weight of higher interest rates but has so far defied recession forecasts.
+It’s the latest mixed reading from the U.S. economy, which has started to slow under the weight of higher interest rates but has so far defied recession forecasts.

-More stocks fell in the S&P 500 than rose, but a gain for market heavyweight Apple helped stabilize Wall Street.
-It rose 1.7% ahead of an event where it is expected to unveil a long-rumored helmet which will place its users between the virtual world and the real world,
+The shares were roughly split between winners and losers in the S&P 500.
+A gain for market heavyweight Apple helped lift Wall Street.
+It rose 1.7% ahead of an event where it is expected to unveil a long-rumored headset that will place its users between the virtual world and the real world,

-In the oil market, crude gained after Saudi Arabia announced it would cut production hoping to drive up its price.
-A barrel of US crude rose 1.2% to $72.62, and a barrel of Brent, which is the international standard, climbed 0.6% to $76.60.
+In the oil market, crude gained after Saudi Arabia announced it would cut production in hopes of raising its price.
+A barrel of US crude rose 1.5% to $72.84 and a barrel of Brent, which is the international standard, climbed 1.6% to $77.36.

 Both cost nearly $120 a year ago, and their prices have fallen on fears that a fuel-strapped global economy will consume less fuel.